buddycloud/buddycloud-tests-framework/README.md

 > Write a python test file (e.g named ```example.py```) containing a function called ```testFunction```.
 >
-> As of now, this ```testFuncion``` must have only one parameter corresponding to the domain to be tested.
+> As of now, this ```testFuncion``` must have the first parameter corresponding to the domain to be tested and an optional session parameter which some tests populate so that, say, channels created by one test can be referenced in another test.
+This is a not-so-good design.
+Later we plan to make every test actually execute its dependency tests all over again in a setUp/tearDown fashion -- no relying on collateral effects of previous tests.

-> Future versions may allow something more flexible.
+> Also, future versions may allow a more flexible approach for the parameter passing to ```testFunction```.
 >
 > Make sure your ```testFunction``` always returns a tuple with four elements in the following format:
 >